By Aaron Lazenby,

 But the streets are harsh, and despite its ambitious storytelling, Yakuza revels in M-rated trimmings.
 Players can hang out at a strip club, intimidate local business owners, get in a bloody street brawl complete with graphic slow-motion attack animations, get falling-down drunk, check out some DVD pornography -- all in a night's work.
 It's this stuff that makes Yakuza an adults-only affair, despite its engaging, high-quality production values and story.

-Talk to your kids about ...
+Talk to Your Kids About ...

 Families can talk about a common distinction made by media depicting organized crime -- a code of honor that separates mob culture from common street thugs.
 Do you think there's such a thing as an honorable criminal?
 Does this distinction add complexity that allows you to empathize with the human behind the violence, or simply romanticize an outlaw lifestyle?
 Do you see a difference between the way Yakuza stories are told and the way American crime stories are presented?

-- Platforms: PlayStation 2
+- Platform: PlayStation 2

-- Available online?
-Not available online
+- Available online?: Not available online

-- Developer: Sega of America
+- Publisher: Sega of America

 - Release date: October 18, 2006